Generalized Alternating Projections on Manifolds and Convex Sets: Convex sets

 The optimal parameters \eqref{eq:optpar} are therefore, with $\theta_F=2\arcsin(1/\kappa)$

 By Theorem \ref{thm:rate-convex-sets} and Theorem \ref{thm:gapiff}, the convergence to $x^*$ is R-linear with rate $\mu$ for any $\mu\in(\gamma(S_{\T(x^{*})}),1)$ where

 \end{pf}

-\begin{rem} The regularity parameter $\kappa$ is always in the range $\kappa\in[1,\infty]$.
-In particular, for ill-conditioned problems, i.e. large $\kappa$, the rate above approaches $\gamma\approx 1-\frac{4}{\kappa}$.
-This can be compared to the worse rate of alternating projections of $\gamma=1-\frac{4}{\kappa^2}$ as found in \cite{lewis2009local} under linear regularity assumptions for non-convex sets.
-We note that the difference in rates is because the algorithm is better, not because of better analysis, in particular, we assume convexity.
+\begin{rem} The regularity parameter satisfies $\kappa\in[1,\infty]$ under the assumptions of Theorem~\ref{thm:regularity}.
+In particular, for ill-conditioned problems, i.e., large $\kappa$, the rate above approaches $\gamma\approx 1-\frac{4}{\kappa}$.
+This can be compared to the rate of alternating projections of $\gamma=1-\frac{4}{\kappa^2}$ as found in \cite{lewis2009local} under linear regularity assumptions for non-convex sets, which is worse.
 The contraction rate for the Douglas--Rachford algorithm, presented in \cite{Luke2020} for general convex sets is $\sqrt{1-\kappa^{-2}}$, which can be approximated for large $\kappa$ by $1-\frac{1}{2\kappa^2}$.

 \end{rem} \begin{thm} Let $A,B$ be two solid, closed, and convex sets in $\realR^n$ that satisfy Assumption~\ref{ass:regularity-convex} at every point $x^*\in A \cap B$.
 Assume that there is a $\hat{\kappa}>0$ such that the sets $A,B$ are $\hat{\kappa}$-linearly regular at every point $x^*\in A\cap B$, i.e., for every $x^*$ there exists $\delta_{x^*}>0$ such that